timblair/restfulcf/README.markdown

 Simply un-comment out the section and restart ColdFusion.

 To make non-`GET` requests to a RESTful API (i.e. for creating, updating or deleting resources), you'll need something other than your browser.  `cURL` is good enough for you command-line people, or if you're a Firefox fan try the [Poster](https://addons.mozilla.org/en-US/firefox/addon/2691) plugin.
-(The ability to simulate `PUT` and `DELETE` requests via a `POST` is on the to-do list.)

 ## Installation